In 2001, Jose Pepito Magpayo started publishing Bayanihan News, the first Filipino community newspaper in Calgary.

 The Journal reported that the “Filipino community in Canada had lost a man ... who passionately shared his wisdom to others and … served as an inspiration to countless Filipinos”.

-The Manila-born media man was also executive producer of TV Filipino, which airs on OMNI Alberta.
+The Manila-born media man was also the executive producer of TV Filipino, which airs on OMNI Alberta.

 Rod Cantiveros of the Winnipeg-based Filipino Journal described Magpayo as a “media man whose principle in life had not been tarnished even in times of adversity”.